farrimoh/tweet_generator/README.md

-# Tweet Generator with Llama 3
+# Tweet Generator

-A tweet generation tool using LangChain, Ollama, and Llama 3.
-Available in both Streamlit web interface and command-line versions.
+A powerful tool that generates engaging tweets using AI models.
+Built with LangChain and supporting both Ollama and Hugging Face models.

 ## 📋 Prerequisites

-1. Python 3.8 or higher
+- Python 3.8 or higher
-2. Ollama installed on your system
+- Ollama installed and running (for local model usage)
+- Hugging Face API token (for cloud model usage)

 ## 🚀 Installation